Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 Anything that decreases your body's ability to heal wounds may put you at risk for a wound infection.
 This includes any of the following:

-- Foreign objects such as glass or metal can get stuck in the wound and delay healing.
+- Foreign objects in the wound such as glass or metal

 What are the signs and symptoms of a wound infection?

 Your symptoms may start a few days after you get the wound, or may not occur for a month or two after the wound happens:

 - Warm, red, painful, or swollen skin near the wound

 - Blood or pus coming from the wound